top of page

 4 collages on paper using porcupine quills and envelopes

-The artist comes across remains of a porcupine during a walk in nature.
-These four collages are attempts to grasp the purpose of a porcupine using its remains.
-The artists sees this effort as similar to using objects from a personal archive to narrate stories.
-The rectangular shape of the envelope is a repeating metaphor in the artist's practice for the rational mind.
-It remains an insufficient tool to understand nature.
+While walking in nature, the artist discovers the remains of a porcupine.
+These four collages represent an attempt to grasp the purpose of the porcupine through its remnants.
+For the artist, this process mirrors the act of using objects from a personal archive to tell stories.
+The rectangular shape of the envelope, a recurring metaphor in the artist’s work, symbolizes the rational mind—an inadequate tool when it comes to understanding the complexities of nature.

 A Farewell to My Armour